 What Is a Bidet?

-A bidet is a low wash basin located near the toilet used for cleaning private parts mostly after toilet use.
+A bidet is a low-to-the-ground wash basin near the toilet.
+It's used for cleaning private parts mostly after toilet use.
 The bidet has hot and cold water faucets that control a stream of fresh water that flows from below.